National Party leader Chris Luxon gives Simon Bridges finance, number 3 ranking - NZ Herald

 "The conversation after the last four years has been very honest."

 They had been friends for a long time.
-He had come to Tauranga because he wanted to come to see Bridges, and the greengrocer - a family-run business - where the standup was held.
+He had come to Tauranga because he wanted to see Bridges, and the greengrocer - a family-run business - where the standup was held.

-He made the decision to announce Bridges' role first because "I want to signal that Simon is a really critical part of my team going forward".
+He decided to announce Bridges' role first because "I want to signal that Simon is a really critical part of my team going forward".

 On rebuilding National's credibility, he said it was about starting to deliver.